jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_verification_state_close" name="signature_verification_state_close"></a> `signature_verification_state_close(state: signature_verification_state) -> crypto_errno`
 Destroy a signature verification state.

+Objects are reference counted.
+It is safe to close an object immediately after the last function needing it is called.

+Note that closing a signature state doesn't close or invalidate the public key object, that be reused for further verifications.

 ##### Params
 - <a href="#signature_verification_state_close.state" name="signature_verification_state_close.state"></a> `state`: [`signature_verification_state`](#signature_verification_state)